 As cloud communications companies are maturing, many organizations are making the move to migrate their contact centers to the cloud.
-At the same time, we also see a departure from traditional contact center metrics like average handle time, and towards newer, customer-focused metrics like customer satisfaction, or CSAT.
+At the same time, we also see a departure from traditional contact center and call center metrics like average handle time, and towards newer, customer-focused metrics like customer satisfaction, or CSAT.
 These combined movements are bringing about real change in the contact center.

 Want to chat about these changes?